funilrys/PyFunceble/README.rst

 -----------------------------

 Want to know more about **PyFunceble**?
-We invite you to read the documenation at https://pyfunceble.readthedocs.io!
+We invite you to read the documentation at https://pyfunceble.readthedocs.io!

 Want a local copy ?
 We get you covered!